LiorZ/hdac8_thesis/thesis.rst

 	Our group has previously developed a general framework for the prediction of binding specificity of flexible peptides to protein receptors [8]_.
 In general, the scheme of this framework follows a pipeline in which a collection of peptides with known activity or binding affinity are modeled in complex with the receptor using the FlexPepDock protocol (see above and [15]_), then the energy estimations (termed *score*) for the modeled complexes are used to determine the relative binding affinity of each peptide to the receptor.
 In case the receptor is actually an enzyme that catalyzes a chemical reaction, we assume that binding = catalysis, an assumption that was demonstrated to be valid in a wide range of cases [7]_.

-% (DONE) ORA: what do you mean by "physical reality"? %
+..
+(DONE) ORA: what do you mean by "physical reality"? %
-%LIOR: Fixed %
+..
+LIOR: Fixed %
 	Previous studies have shown that a calibration process of a FlexPepBind protocol results in a more accurate predictor than a predictor that's created using a default set of parameters [7]_ .
 The calibration process usually involves the selection of a template, adapting the scoring function and finding the right amount of sampling needed to achieve specificity - sensitivity balance.

 Sampling